Bumpin Uglies: 'The Never Ending Drop' project (2020–2021)

 In 2020 and 2021, the band worked on their own project called "The Never Ending Drop".
 In a year when they had to stop touring due to the COVID-19 pandemic, Hardesty explained, "we decided to double down on the music making portion of our job description", and then released a single every month; whether if it was a viral video, acoustic set or a studio track released to stream.

 Bumpin Uglies was featured as one of many reggae bands on Collie Buddz riddim album, Cali Roots Riddim 2020 with their single, "Mid-Atlantic Dub", which was produced by Buddz and mixed by Stick Figure's touring guitarist, producer Johnny Cosmic.

 On January 15, 2021, Bumpin Uglies was one of several reggae and punk bands on The House That Bradley Built, a charity compilation honoring Sublime's lead singer Bradley Nowell, helping musicians with substance abuse.
 They covered Sublime's song "Same In The End".

 Mid-Atlantic Dub (2022)

-Bumpin Uglies Facebook recorded their seventh studio album titled, Mid-Atlantic Dub, released on September 16, 2022.
+Bumpin Uglies recorded their seventh studio album, Mid-Atlantic Dub, released on September 16, 2022.
 The 13-track album features special guests; Ballyhoo!, The Elovaters, Little Stranger, Jacob Hemphill of SOJA, Trevor Young, Wax and Tropidelic.

 Mid-Atlantic Dub is also being "considered" for a Grammy Award nomination "Best Reggae Album" at the 65th Grammy Awards in 2023.

+Bumpin Uglies was one of the many featured reggae rock artists on Crossed Heart Clothing presents Pop Punk Goes Reggae, Vol. 1, which was produced by frontman Nathan Aurora of Iya Terra.
+The 16-track album was released on September 15, 2023, by Ineffable Records.
+The band covered "Hands Down" by Dashboard Confessional.